Getting Started

 - Phone Number — A WhatsApp phone number connected to a WABA.
 Messages are sent and received through phone numbers.

-- Conversation — A thread between a phone number and a contact (identified by their phone number).
+- Conversation — A thread between a phone number and a contact identity.
+Do not assume every contact has a phone number.

 - Message — A single message within a conversation (inbound or outbound).